The major blunders in our conversations

 they don't like 'weird', 'dull', or 'lousy'.
 There are appropriate

-words to describe certain things.
-A building is not cute; a
+A building is not cute; a movie

-cannot be a darling.
+be a darling.
 Use words properly.
-Also, if you are one

-Blunder 2: Using big words inappropriately
+Blunder 2: Using big words

 You've encountered people like